 Persuasive Writing Techniques

 It is not easy to persuade and influence people when writing – whether in business reports, sales or advertising literature, funding applications/letters, or marketing products and services online.
 How do we stand above the competition, present ideas effectively, and win arguments?
-This course will critically analyse some of the techniques used by professionals and explore ways for writing persuasively.
+This course will critically analyse some of the techniques used by professionals, and explore techniques for writing persuasively.

 We start the day by looking at the advantages of planning your work, profiling your audience, and understanding their perspective.
 Before lunch we look at popular techniques and specific vocabulary that can help you present your message and ideas effectively.
-In the afternoon we focus on advertising and sales literature; discuss how they use headings and emotions in their writing, and evaluate the techniques.
+In the afternoon we focus on advertising and sales literature; we discuss how they use headings and emotions, and we evaluate their techniques.

-The final session is a chance to apply the writing principles and techniques of the day – working on either something you have brought or the tutor's exercise.
+The final session is a chance to apply the writing principles and techniques of the day – working either on something you bring or the tutor's exercise.

 10.00am Focussing on your audience

 Planning before starting to write.
 Profiling your readers/audience –understanding their background, perspective and possible reservations.

 Writing techniques and vocabulary that can persuade readers.
 Tips for writing letters, applications and reports.